Michael Joseph Savage: International relations

 During the 1936 abdication crisis, Savage engaged in diplomatic correspondence with the British Prime Minister, Stanley Baldwin.
-He expressed his reservations regarding the necessity of King Edward VIII's abdication in light of his intention to marry Wallis Simpson, a divorcée.
+He expressed his reservations regarding the necessity of King Edward VIII's abdication in light of Edward's intention to marry Wallis Simpson, a divorcée.
 Savage had never even heard of Simpson before the crisis arose.
-He supported one proposal put forward by the British government that they could marry and Simpson would hold a courtesy title rather than becoming Queen.
-Nevertheless, Savage stated that he would "be guided by the decision of the Home government".
+He supported one proposal put forward by the British government that the couple could marry and Simpson would hold a courtesy title rather than becoming Queen.
+Nevertheless, Savage stated that he would "be guided by the decision of the Home [British] government".

 Savage sailed to Britain in 1937 to attend the coronation of King George VI, as well as the concurrent Imperial Conference.
-While in London, Savage differentiated himself from the other Commonwealth prime ministers when he openly criticised Britain for weakening the League of Nations and argued that the dominions were not consulted with properly on foreign policy and defence issues.
+While in London, Savage differentiated himself from the other Commonwealth prime ministers when he openly criticised Britain for weakening the League of Nations, and argued that the dominions were not consulted with properly on foreign policy and defence issues.
 Savage's government (unlike Britain) was quick to condemn German rearmament, Japanese expansion in China and Italy's conquest of Abyssinia.
 Savage criticised Britain's appeasement policies at the conference, saying "Is your policy peace at any price; if it is so I cannot accept it".
 Anthony Eden replied "No, not at any price, but peace at almost any price", to which Savage replied: "You can pay too high a price even for peace".
 Britain, Australia, Canada and the opposition National Party were critical of Savage for his stance.